TechItAllServices/TechItAllServices-Main/Policyies.md

 - You may ask what keycard level they are
 #### 4.2.6: Security Personel Help
 If you think a user should be Detained/Restricted/Terminated but don't have access for that, contact a higher up!
+## 5.0 Disciplinary Procedures
+### 5.1 Warn
+Get a verbal warn.
+It's as simple as that.
+### 5.2 Level Down
+You get demoted 1 or more keycards/clearances/permits.
+### 5.3 Level up block list
+You are not able to level up for a certian about of time.
+Time will vary.
+### 5.4 Investagation
+You will be investgated and there will be a trial.
+If you do not attend due to a lack of caring you will receive 5.6 as of punishment.
+### 5.5 Suppendsion
+You account has been suppended due to what happend.
+This means you can not access anything and your clearance/keycard will be set to level 0.
+You are not terminated tho and have a chance to be let back in.
+This can be appled up to 5 times.
+### 5.6 Terminated
+You have been removed from TIAS and there is one change to appeal.
+You may be let back in if the council desides so.